 The training included a workshop where businesses and groups designed their own projects to help make the community more dementia-friendly.
 Projects included positive responses to use when interreacting with a person with dementia.
 For example, a slight adaption to the customer service approach such as speaking slowly and clearly can assist people living with dementia and their carers to perform daily tasks and social interactions.
 Helping a person living with dementia to avoid embarrassing situations can help prevent them from withdrawing from community life.

 Business and community groups that successfully put in place their dementia-friendly projects receive dementia-friendly button badges, shop-front window decal and a business entrance welcome mat.
-Thank you to everyone who took part in the training.
+Thank you to everyone who took part in the training and congratulations to those who are now accredited.